iftialmin10/finance-app/design/ui/edit-tags.md

    - **Manual Edit**: Add/Delete/Modify/Change Color →
      - Validate → Save to IndexedDB →
      - Success Message
   - **Rename Tag**: Edit tag name →
-     - Validate → Call `GET /api/tags/rename/preview` to get affected count →
+    - Validate → Query `/api/transactions?profile=<active>&tag=<oldName>&limit=1` to get affected count →
     - Show confirmation dialog with count →
-     - User confirms → Call `POST /api/tags/rename` to update all transactions in database →
+    - User confirms → Stream `/api/transactions?profile=<active>&tag=<oldName>` and call `PUT /api/transactions/:id` with the updated tags array →
     - Update tag in IndexedDB →
     - Show success message with transaction count (e.g., "Tag renamed successfully.
 15 transactions updated.")
   - **Delete Tag**: Click delete →
-     - Call `GET /api/tags/delete/preview` to check if tag is used →
+    - Query `/api/transactions?profile=<active>&tag=<name>&limit=1` to check if tag is used →
     - If tag is used, show error and block deletion →
     - If not used, show confirmation dialog →
-     - User confirms → Call `DELETE /api/tags` to validate deletion →
-     - Remove tag from IndexedDB →
+    - User confirms → Remove tag from IndexedDB →
     - Show success message (e.g., "Tag deleted successfully.")

 **Note:** Tags are filtered by active profile and transaction type (expense/income).
 Import from Database option allows users to quickly populate tags from existing transactions.
 When renaming a tag, all transactions in the database that use the old tag name are updated to use the new name.